dbreese/fitfamconnect/DATAMODEL.md

 # Security

-- A location and sub location can only be created or updated by an owner member.
+- Plans, classes, charges, schedules, coaches, memberships, etc, can only be created or updated by a user who is an owner of the gym.
-- Plans, classes, schedules, can only be created or updated by an owner member.
+- @auth.ts contains logic to authorize a role against an endpoint via middleware.
+See authorizeRoles().

 # TODO